andralex/thenextafterc/docs/source/examples.rst

     :language: json
     :tab-width: 4

 .. note:: The python should be `installed <https://www.python.org/downloads/>`_.
-PyD searches the version of the python that noted in the its sub-configuration (``"pyd": "python34"`` in this example).
+PyD searches the version of the python that noted in the sub-configuration (``"pyd": "python34"`` in this example).
 For more information, see `the PyD's dub configuration file <https://github.com/ariovistus/pyd/blob/master/dub.json>`_.

 The `following program <https://github.com/9il/thenextafterc/tree/master/examples/matplotlib>`_ reads data from a file and shows the histogram.